neemzy/greed/README.md

 }
 ```

-This rule sets `display: block;` and `width: 100%;` to the target `.col-*` block, and gives the second and above of them some top margin to recreate the gutters.
+This rule sets `display: block;` and `width: 100%;` to the target `.col-*` blocks, and gives the second and above of them some top margin to recreate the gutters between the original rows.

 ## Enjoy !